PostHog/posthog.com/contents/tutorials/calculating-new-returning-users.md

 ### Using a retention insight

 If you care specifically about returning users, you can set up a retention insight.
-This shows the number of users who complete an event, then return to complete another event at a later date.
+This shows the number of users who completed an event and then return to complete another event at a later date.
 You can customize the event and timeframe depending on what you care about.

 For example, an 8 week pageview retention graph looks like this: